-Default Setting Description User Base DN Identifies the base distinguished name (location) of the user information in the LDAP server's schema.
+Default Setting Description ser Base DN Identifies the base distinguished name (location) of the user information in the LDAP server's schema.
 Specify this by identifying the organizational unit (ou) in the base DN.
 Provide the value as a string with no spaces.
 For example: ou=People,dc=mycompany,dc=com This is a global setting.
-It cannot be configured on a per-host basis.
-User Search Scope Specifies the search scope for the user under the base distinguished name (dn): • subtree -Searches the base dn and all of its children.
-This is the default. • one-level-Searches only the immediate children of the base dn.
+It cannot be configured on a per-host basis. ser Search Scope Specifies the search scope for the user under the base distinguished name (dn): • subtree -Searches the base dn and all of its children.
+This is the default. • one-level -Searches only the immediate children of the base dn.
 This is a global setting.
-It cannot be configured on a per-host basis.
-Login UID Specifies the name of the LDAP attribute containing the login name.
-You can select • uid (for User ID) sAMAccountName custom attribute and provide a string for the custom attribute name This is a global setting.
-It cannot be configured on a per-host basis.
-Bind Password Provides the credentials to be used for binding with the LDAP server.
+It cannot be configured on a per-host basis. ogin UID Specifies the name of the LDAP attribute containing the login name.
+You can select • uid (for User ID) sAMAccountName • custom attribute and provide a string for the custom attribute name This is a global setting.
+It cannot be configured on a per-host basis. ind Password Provides the credentials to be used for binding with the LDAP server.
 If Bind DN is undefined for anonymous login (the default), Bind Password should also be undefined.
 This is a global setting.
-It cannot be configured on a per-host basis.
-Group Base DN Specifies that membership in the named Group Base DN is required for successful login to the GigaVUE-FM and GigaVUE-OS H Series node.
+It cannot be configured on a per-host basis. roup Base DN Specifies that membership in the named Group Base DN is required for successful login to the GigaVUE H Series node.
 By default, the Group Base DN is left empty-group membership is not required for login to the system.
 If you do specify a Group Base DN , the attribute specified by Group Login Attr must contain the user's distinguished name as one of the values in the LDAP server or the user will not be logged in.
 This is a global setting.
-It cannot be configured on a per-host basis.
-Bind DN Specifies the distinguished name (dn) on the LDAP server with which to bind.
+It cannot be configured on a per-host basis. ind DN Specifies the distinguished name (dn) on the LDAP server with which to bind.
 By default, this is left empty for anonymous login.
 This is a global setting.
-It cannot be configured on a per-host basis.
-Group Login Attr Specifies the name of the attribute to check for group membership.
+It cannot be configured on a per-host basis. roup Login Attr Specifies the name of the attribute to check for group membership.
 If you specify a value for Base Group DN , the attribute you name here will be checked to see whether it contains the user's distinguished name as one of the values in the LDAP server.
-You ca select on of the following: ■ custom attribute ■ member ■ uniqueMember This is a global setting.
+You ca select on of the following: custom attribute ■ member ∎ uniqueMember This is a global setting.
 It cannot be configured on a per-host basis.
-LDAP Version Specifies the version of LDAP to use.
+DAP Version Specifies the version of LDAP to use.
 The default is version 3, which is the current standard.
+Some older servers still use version 2. ort Specifies the port number on which the LDAP server is running.
+If you do not specify a port, the default LDAP authentication port number of 389 is used.
+DAP Version value for Base Group DN, the attribute you name here will be checked to see whether it contains the user's distinguished name as one of the values in the LDAP server.
+You ca select on of the following: custom attribute member uniqueMember This is a global setting.
+It cannot be configured on a per-host basis.
+Specifies the version of LDAP to use.
+The default is version 3, which is the current standard.
 Some older servers still use version 2.
 This is a global setting.
 It cannot be configured on a per-host basis.
-Port Specifies the port number on which the LDAP server is running.
-If you do not specify a port, the default LDAP authentication port number of 389 is used.